Dream-Invent-Inspire/dii.storage/README.md

 # dii.storage

-A .NET 5+ framework for managing entities in storage.
+A .NET 6 framework for managing entities in storage.

 ## Features

 ### dii.storage

-* **Object Compression** — Specify which properties to compress into the stored object. dii.storage handles packing and unpacking of the compressed properties so you don't have to!
+* **Object Compression** â€” Specify which properties to compress into the stored object. dii.storage handles packing and unpacking of the compressed properties so you don't have to!

-* **Property Name Abbreviation** — Add unique property names used for stored objects while using clear names on your .NET properties.
+* **Property Name Abbreviation** â€” Add unique property names used for stored objects while using clear names on your .NET properties.

-* **Auto-Detect Types** — Allows auto-detection of types used for storage.
+* **Auto-Detect Types** â€” Allows auto-detection of types used for storage.
 Don't worry, you can explicitly pass in types too!

-* **Runtime Type Registration** — Add new types to the Optimizer without requiring a system restart.
+* **Runtime Type Registration** â€” Add new types to the Optimizer without requiring a system restart.

 ### dii.storage.cosmos

-* **Infrastructure Auto-Creation** — Allows the automatic creation of CosmosDB Database and Container at startup.
+* **Infrastructure Auto-Creation** â€” Allows the automatic creation of CosmosDB Database and Container at startup.

-* **Abstract Adapter** — Provides an abstract adapter optimized to take advantage of dii.storage.
+* **Abstract Adapter** â€” Provides an abstract adapter optimized to take advantage of dii.storage.

   * Features common access patterns with Get, Create, Replace, Upsert, Patch and Delete APIs.